mmistakes/gatsby-test/README.md

-# gatsby-test
+# Gatsby Test

-Running Gatsby through its paces.
+Running Gatsby through its paces by trying to import content from an existing Jekyll site.